File Attachment FAQ

 Is there a limit on how many files can be attached to a record?

-There is no set limit on how many files can be uploaded to Bullhorn.
-This includes per record and in total on your Bullhorn instance.
+No. There is no set limit on the number of files that can be uploaded per record or across your Bullhorn instance.

 Is there a difference between a file attachment and a credential?

 Yes.
-A credential is a document (or proof of documentation) used in the healthcare industry to qualify candidates for employment.
+A credential is a document (or proof of documentation) used primarily in the healthcare industry to qualify candidates for employment.
 Credentials are used to fulfill credential requirements.
-Files can be attached to records in all Bullhorn editions, but Credentialing is exclusive to Bullhorn Enterprise and Healthcare editions.
-See the Credentialing article for more information.

 Are file attachments searchable?